StrangeOutdoors.com

 The disappearance of Trenny Gibson

-Then they saw Trenny, farther down the trail, stop and crouch down.
+The last group that saw her had sat down to rest and invited Trenny to sit with them, but she had declined their offer and kept going along the trail.
+After Trenny departed from this group, the students were watching her as she stopped and crouched down.
 It appeared she was looking at something to the right of the trail, and then she exited it to the right downhill.

 The trail was popular with walkers, and her sudden disappearance was strange given that she had been with other people and there had been groups of students both in front of them and behind, as well as other hikers.

-One searcher slipped and fell, breaking several ribs.
-Helicopters and ground searchers were brought in.
-Searchers used about a half-dozen dog teams with Bloodhounds and German Shepherds to look for Trenny.
+A few ferns were found broken on the trail close to where Trenny was last seen, and three cigarette butts and a part-consumed can of beer were found nearby.
 Three tracking dogs picked up her scent at the intersection with the Appalachian Trail.
 They followed it by Clingmans Dome Tower, and some of the dogs last detected her scent along the roadside about a mile and a half from Newfound Gap, but then the dogs stopped, and the scent had disappeared.
+On the following day, eight cigarette butts of the same brand were found were found at that location.

 The chief ranger told reporters he was almost sure she was not in the park.
 Searchers returned to the Clingmans Dome area in 1981, but again, they found nothing.